-Lovely book for sensitive children, and anyone who loves a good story.
+This lovely book is perfect for thoughtful children, and anyone who loves a good story.
 We have readers who have read this book over and over again.

 I awoke, terrified, sweat pouring off me.
 I was screaming, screaming, screaming.
 I don’t remember if I was screaming words or simply screaming.
 I have no memory of the dream.
 I never did.
 It happened frequently.
 A nightmare would creep into my sleep but I would remember nothing except the utter sense of terror.